 Amberique Bean, Annual Wild Bean, Sand Bean, Trailing Fuzzy Bean

-Plants of the World Online by Kew lists 3 species in the Strophostyles genus (as of 5-23-21 when I last updated this page).
-It is a member of the plant family Fabaceae with 767 genera.
+As of 11-24-21 when this page was last updated, Plants of the World Online by Kew lists 3 species in the Strophostyles genus.
+It is a member of the plant family Fabaceae with 773 genera.
+Those numbers could change as updates are made on POWO.

 The above distribution map for Strophostyles helvola is from the USDA Plants Database.
 Areas in green show where the species is native.
 The map on Plants of the World Online doesn’t show Missouri while Missouri Plants lists all three species.
-POWO normally gets their maps from Flora of North America but that site doesn’t include the plant family Fabaceae yet.
-The editor of Kew said they will be updating with maps from the USDA later in 2021 for families not included on FNA.
-The USDA Plants Database has updated their website and changed their URL which doesn’t work sometimes due to a server issue.
-I emailed USDA and they said they are “working on it”.
+POWO normally gets their maps for North America from Flora of North America but that site doesn’t include the plant family Fabaceae yet.
+FNA will be releasing their information on the Fabaceae family very soon then POWO will update their maps.

 THERE ARE SEVERAL LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING AND FOR A BETTER POSITIVE ID.